Nobel Peace Prize awarded to journalists Ressa and Muratov

 Media rights group Reporters Without Borders celebrated the announcement, expressing “joy and urgency.”

-“Joy because this is an extraordinary tribute to journalism, an excellent tribute to all journalists who take risks everywhere around the world to defend the right to information,” the group’s director Christophe Deloire said from its Paris headquarters.
-“And also urgency because it will be a decisive decade for journalism.
-Journalism is in danger, journalism is weakened, journalism is threatened.
-Democracies are weakened by disinformation, by rumors, by hate speech.”
+Director Christophe Deloire called it “an extraordinary tribute to journalism, an excellent tribute to all journalists who take risks everywhere around the world to defend the right to information.”

 After the announcement, the Nobel committee itself was put on the spot by a reporter who asked about its decision to award the 2019 peace prize to Ethiopian Prime Minister Abiy Ahmed, who has since become entangled in a domestic conflict with the powerful Tigray region.